timeplus-io/docs/docs/query-syntax.md

 SETTINGS <key1>=<value1>, <key2>=<value2>, ...
 ```

-Overall a streaming query in Timeplus establishes a long HTTP/TCP connection to clients and continuously evaluates the query and streams back the results according to the `EMIT` policy until end clients
+Overall, a streaming query in Timeplus establishes a long HTTP/TCP connection to clients and continuously evaluates the query.
+It will continue to return results according to the `EMIT` policy until the query is stopped, by the user, end client, or exceptional event.

-abort the query or there is some exception happening.
-Timeplus supports some internal `SETTINGS` to fine tune the streaming query processing behaviors.
-Here is an exhaustive list of them.
-We will come back to them in sections below.
+Timeplus supports some internal `SETTINGS` to fine tune the streaming query processing behaviors, listed below:

 1. `query_mode=<table|streaming>`.
-A general setting which decides if the overall query is historical data processing or streaming data processing.
+A general setting which decides if the overall query is streaming data processing or shistorical data processing.
 By default, it is `streaming`.
 2. `seek_to=<timestamp|earliest|latest>`.
-A setting which tells Timeplus to seek old data in streaming storage by a timestamp.
+A setting which tells Timeplus to seek old data in the streaming storage by timestamp.
 It can be a relative timestamp or an absolute timestamp.
-By default, it is `latest` which means don't seek old data.
+By default, it is `latest`, which tells Timeplus to not seek old data.
 Example:`seek_to='2022-01-12 06:00:00.000'`, ` seek_to='-2h'`, or ` seek_to='earliest'`

 :::info

-Please note, since Jan 2023, `SETTINGS seek_to=..` is no longer recommended to use.
-Please use `WHERE _tp_time>='2023-01-01'` or something similar. `_tp_time` is the special timestamp column in each raw stream to represent the event time.
+Please note, as of Jan 2023, we no longer recommend you use `SETTINGS seek_to=..`.
+Please use `WHERE _tp_time>='2023-01-01'` or similar. `_tp_time` is the special timestamp column in each raw stream to represent the event time.
 You can use `>`, `<`, `BETWEEN ..
 AND` operations to filter the data in Timeplus stream storage.

 :::

+\

 ### Streaming Tailing